Prescribed burn today at Dunes National Park Miller Woods

-GARY — A 97-acre prescribed burn is planned for today at the Indiana Dunes National Park Miller Woods.
+GARY — A 97-acre prescribed burn Monday at Miller Woods was the first of several to come in parts of the Indiana Dunes National Park.

-Ignition is scheduled for about 11 a.m. and will continue into the afternoon.
-Trails will be closed during ignition for visitor safety.
+Ignition was scheduled for about 11 a.m. and continued into the afternoon.
+Trails were closed during ignition for visitor safety.

-Fire managers also plan to conduct a prescribed burn in a 16-acre area immediately around the Douglas Center and to the southwest of the burn planned for 11 a.m.
+Fire managers conducted a prescribed burn in a 16-acre area immediately around the Douglas Center and to the southwest of the burn planned for 11 a.m.

-It may also be burned today, "should conditions be favorable," Bell said.

 Authorized prescribed burns are occasionally set by trained professionals to regulate the environment.

-Today's burn is intended for natural resources restoration and hazardous fuels reduction, Bell said.
+Monday's burn was intended for natural resources restoration and hazardous fuels reduction, Bell said.

-It is one of four prescribed burns planned to be set this spring at the Indiana Dunes National Park.
+It was one of four prescribed burns planned to be set this spring at the Indiana Dunes National Park.

 In all, a total of 976 acres will be scorched.